pollen-robotics/reachy-2023-docs/content/SDK/first-moves/fans/index.md

 This section assumes that you went through the [Hello World]({{< ref "sdk/getting-started/hello-world" >}}) so that you know how to connect to the robot.

 Reachy is equipped with fans to cooldown the joints when they are working.
-Each arm has three fans, two fans are in the head and one fan is placed below orbita (Reachy's neck).
+Each arm has three fans and two fans are in the head.

 First, connect to your Reachy.